PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

 ...                  postproc=mean_sample())
 >>> res = sl(evds)

 Have you been able to deduce what this analysis will do?
 Clearly, it is some sort of searchlight, but it doesn't use :func:`~mvpa2.measures.searchlight.sphere_searchlight`.
 Instead, it utilizes :class:`~mvpa2.measures.searchlight.Searchlight`.
 Yes, your are correct this is a spatio-temporal searchlight.
 The searchlight focus travels along all possible locations in our ventral temporal ROI, but at the same time also along the peristimulus time segment covered by the events.
-The spatial searchlight extent is the center voxel and its immediate neighbors and the temporal dimension comprises of two additional ime-points in each direction.
+The spatial searchlight extent is the center voxel and its immediate neighbors and the temporal dimension comprises of two additional time-points in each direction.
 The result is again a dataset.
 Its shape is compatible with the mapper of ``evds``, hence it can also be back-projected into the original 4D fMRI brain space.

 :class:`~mvpa2.measures.searchlight.Searchlight` is a powerful class that allows for complex runtime ROI generation.
 In this case it uses an